An exclusive, personal and uncensored documentary review

 I'll start with asking the question, "What is truth?"
 Is truth something that you believe or is it something everyone believes collectively?
 Is your faith something that is shared with others?
 Or is your faith something that has developed for you but not everyone believes like you do?
 Ponder those questions as I pray that Creator God would guide us each to whatever truth that is revealed to us in this moment.

 At the age of 29, you would think I'm just beginning my life and starting to get into the best of my years as an adult.
 But I'm not.
 21 years of ministry since I was 9.
 I've done music, tech ministry, youth ministry and even senior pastoral ministry.
 I'm exhausted.
 And my exhaustion doesn't come from the ministry experience that I have.
 It comes from the sleepless nights of wondering who will be the next one in my life that starts the argument.
-I'm talking that argument of 'who's right and who's wrong'.
+I'm talking about the argument of 'who's right and who's wrong'.
 I'm tired and I'm worn out and I can't stand it any longer.

 I grew up in church.
 I grew up in a conservative Christian Evangelical home with Godly parents.
 I was 'saved' and baptized.
 I got the 'Holy Ghost' thing that everyone calls 'Speaking in Tongues' at camp.
 I came back thinking, I'm totally saved and everything is good and God is good and he loves me.... blah, blah, blah.
 I turn 14 and things start to shift for me.
 I became fascinated with world history and science.
 At 15, the world to me became very real.
 One Wednesday night in youth group, I just suddenly started asking questions about being gay.
 I had no idea what that was all about.
 How would I?

 At the age of 17, an amazing guy who I met in high school, stole my heart.
 He's the one that I mentioned at the very beginning.
 I still had no idea what gay or homosexual meant.
 And here I was, bright as hell, I didn't know anything yet.
 I had to start doing research.
 I did come out to my parents and up until I turned 24, it was a battle of trying to figure out who I am.
 One minute, I'm gay.
 Next minute, I'm straight and telling others of my sudden miracle of God's deliverance.
 Oh and I got criticized by many for my 'deeply rooted' beliefs.
 Yeah and that lasted for 8 months.
 At that point I was only lying to myself.
 As we all know, lying is a sin.
 Since then, I have asked more questions and studied more of what the Bible says.
 To be honest, I feel so ashamed.
-And rightfully I have the right to feel ashamed, that you, my friend, are reading this and you have no idea what I'm about to say.
+And rightfully I have the right to feel ashamed, that you, my friend, are reading this and you don't know what I'm about to tell you.

 Rob Bell, without him ever knowing who I am, is a personal mentor to me.
 It was Rob Bell who got me into questioning the Bible and the church and what all this means.
 Questions of why we're not doing more to help the poor and the oppressed.
 Why we're not accepting those of marginalized groups, the LGBT community and people of color.
 Why healthcare costs so much and why politicians get rich while the the size of the lower class only increases year after year.
 Rob Bell asks these questions and more as he does speaking engagements across the country.
 Rob Bell truly is creating a shift on the scope of religion and he is creating a movement of people who are tired and worn out from the chains of religion and so called faith.

 I first came across Rob Bell years back in high school when he had the done the Nooma project.
-I seen a video of him talking about burritos and how burritos represented community.
+I had seen a video of him talking about burritos and how burritos represented community.
 And that video sparked my interest for wanting to learn more of what that community meant to Rob and what he was seeing that I wasn't.

-The Heretic draws up up some great questions that I believe many are asking today.
+The Heretic draws up some great questions that I believe many are asking today.
 There are so many churches that aren't answering questions that really need to be answered.
 It is in these questions that many have lost hope and have walked away from the church and many, Christianity.

-Something that I've learned from Rob is that Christianity has been twisted to suit those who believe in Heaven and if you're joining those people, you're going to Hell.
-This is so from what Jesus taught.
+Something that I've learned from Rob is that Christianity has been twisted to suit those who believe in Heaven and if you're not joining those people, you're going to Hell.
+This is so far from what Jesus taught.
 He never said, "Either you believe in me or you die."
 He said, "trust in me and see what I can do."
 But he never forced anyone to trust him and I don't think he would.
 When Jesus mentions sin, I think what Jesus means is that we all make mistakes and we have to learn from them.
 Jesus was a radical.
 And he was political by nature and contrary to popular opinion, including the Apostles, I don't see Jesus being put on a cross because of sin.
 You know what would?
 Speaking against the Pharisees and the political system of his day.
 I think sin is a starting point but I doubt that was the reason.
 And did he die for the whole world?
 Or did he die for the world at the time of the crucifixion?
 And I know that's raising some eyebrows.

 In the first part of this documentary, Rob gives an interesting story of what Christianity has been like for the last couple thousand years: